-In his second season as the club’s defensive coordinator (2015), Marinelli guided a defense that finished 17th in overall defense (from 19th in 2014) and a pass defense that improved from 26th in 2014 to fifth in 2015.
-Along the way, linebacker Sean Lee returned from a torn ACL suffered in 2014 to lead the defense with a career-best 156 tackles and his first career Pro Bowl selection, replacing an injured Justin Houston.
+In his second season as the club’s defensive coordinator (2015), Marinelli guided a defense that finished 17th in overall defense (from 19th in 2014) and a pass defense that improved from 26th (2014) to fifth in 2015.
+Lee returned from a torn ACL suffered in 2014 to lead the defense with a then career-best 156 tack- les and his first career Pro Bowl selection, replacing an injured Justin Houston.
 Second-year pro DeMarcus Lawrence led the team with a career-best 8.0 sacks and was second with 31 pressures.
-Barry Church notched his third consecutive 100-tackle season, finishing with 136 and rookie Byron Jones led the defense with 12 breakups.
+Church notched his third consecutive 100-tackle season, finishing with 136 and rookie Byron Jones led the defense with 12 breakups.

 In 2011 Marinelli’s charges earned four spots on the NFC’s Pro Bowl roster as the club sent Lance Briggs, Peppers, Tillman and Brian Urlacher to mark the second straight season the Bears had at least three defenders represented in the all-star game.
-Chicago finished in the top-10 in six defensive categories, including second in defensive touchdown returns (six) and red zone takeaways (six) and fifth in overall takeaways (31) and against the run (96.4).
-The Bears pass rush saw Peppers notch 11.0 sacks for the season, including his 100th career takedown, and Melton earned a career-high seven sacks to tie for third in the NFL among defensive tackles.
+Chicago finished in the top-10 in six defensive categories, and the pass rush saw Peppers notch 11.0 sacks for the season, including the 100th of his career.
+Melton earned a career-high seven sacks - tied for third in the NFL among defensive tackles.

 Marinelli arrived in Chicago on Jan.
 10, 2009 after spending three seasons (2006-08) as the Detroit Lions head coach.
 He spent his first 10 NFL seasons coaching the defensive line in Tampa Bay (1996-2005).
 In his last four seasons (2002-05) with the Bucs, Marinelli added the duties of assistant head coach.